chiew-group/MRI-defacer/README.md

 (1) We make an initial reconstruction to define the brain and face regions.

-(2) We employ TotalSegmentator's face_mr and total_mr tasks [[2]](#2-wasserthal-j-breit-h-c-meyer-mt-pradella-m-hinck-d-sauter-aw-heye-t-boll-d-cyriac-j-yang-s-bach-m-segeroth-m-2023-totalsegmentator-robust-segmentation-of-104-anatomic-structures-in-ct-images-radiology-artificial-intelligence-httpsdoiorg101148ryai230024) to automatically generate a mask for the face and brain regions.
+(2) We employ ANTsPy and ANT[[2]](#2-wasserthal-j-breit-h-c-meyer-mt-pradella-m-hinck-d-sauter-aw-heye-t-boll-d-cyriac-j-yang-s-bach-m-segeroth-m-2023-totalsegmentator-robust-segmentation-of-104-anatomic-structures-in-ct-images-radiology-artificial-intelligence-httpsdoiorg101148ryai230024) to automatically generate a mask for the face and brain regions.
 We manipulate these masks to simplify their geometry and create space between them to optimize masking for the ROVir framework.

 (3) We define a ROVir transform based on these masks.
 This transform mixes the original measurement coils to form virtual coils, with signal concentrated in either the brain or face regions.
 You can see the effect in [demo.ipynb](demo.ipynb), where the virtual coils are displayed.